Psychology (PSY)

 Provides an overview, analysis, and integration of the areas of cognitive science, human emotion, and social psychological concepts such as self, decision-making, and attitudes.
 Students will be introduced to a spectrum of concepts around social cognition, such as person perception, memory, and group dynamics.

-Registration Restrictions: Admission to the PhD in Clinical-Community Psychology and any psychology undergraduate course in learning, cognition, or emotion.
+Registration Restrictions: Graduate standing and admission to the PhD in Clinical-Community Psychology and any psychology undergraduate course in learning, cognition, or emotion.

 PSY A610 Single Subject Research Designs 3 Credits